 How do you decide which Motley Fool recommendations to buy?

+Ultimately, you want to conduct your own research to determine which picks are best for your particular situation.
 Let’s say you read the newsletter and are intrigued by both stock recommendations that month.
 You can further research these stocks by reading contrasting opinions on them by Motley Fool authors.

+And you always want to keep portfolio diversification in mind.
 Compare the stocks to the rest of your portfolio to make sure your portfolio isn’t too heavily weighted in just one sector (say, healthcare or utilities) or market capitalization (say, large caps or small caps).

 Related: